davelively14/locorum/README.md

   - Project
   - Search
   - User
+- Ignore individual results so they won't show up in results again
 - User authentication for socket
 - Refactor to use "name" instead of "biz" for search
 - Create overview for each search